hbj153/normlap/README.md

 ### 2. Generate randomized subnetwork from the given union

-The positive benchmark is built on selecting random subnetwork from the union of the two input networks.
-For broader application, normlap package provides function to generate random subnetwork instance from an **self-defined edge list pool**.
-If the pool is not given, the default is to use the union of the two input network.
+The `Pipeline.get_pos_instance` function allows you to generate a randomized subnetwork from the pool, while preserving the degree sequence on average.
+If the pool is not given, the default is to use the union of the two input networks.
+For broader application, normlap package provides the option to generate random subnetwork instance from an **customized pool** as below.

 ```python
 from normlap import Pipeline